wesnowm/aaronhardingj/README.md

 # jQuery Continuous Key Press Handler

 A jQuery based Javascript class that handles all key presses.
 Offers a continuous key press event on multiple keys at a custom refresh rate.
-Allows the setting of a different callback function for when the key is pressed and to when it has been released.
+Allows the setting of a different callback function for press and release of key.

 ## Requires